Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Predictive Quantum laws - mathematical formulation

-Thus, preparation in the canonical gedanken experiment is based on initial entanglement, and measurement of one particle to define the state of the other one.
+Thus, preparation in the canonical gedanken experiment is based on initial entanglement, and measurement of one system to define the state describing the other one (see e.g. \cite{ZZHE}).
 Notice that many assume that preparation is not equivalent to measurement.
 This is usually stated like this.
 Take a situation in which via a polarization filter only photons of a certain polarization pass; this is often claimed as the preparation procedure.
 But then, the experimental run is undefined until we detect such a photon in the measurement stage!
 In other words we create the ensemble by post-selection (enough ugly word to scare us...).
 Note that post-selection can introduce correlations, which are not in any causal relation with the preparation procedure, which may spoil correlation-based tests of non-classical nature of observed correlations, see e.g. \cite{Blasiak2021}.
-Quantum mechanics is about pre-selected ensembles.
+Quantum mechanics in its basic formulation is about preselected ensembles, although one can build within it the theory of post-selected ensembles.

-Concerning a tested device that emits particles in a pure state: the testing is done via tomography of the output particles.
+Concerning a tested device that emits particles in a pure state: the testing is done via a procedure which in effect boils down to quantum state tomography of the output particles.
 Tomography can be understood as an application of the quantum measurement rules applying to the canonical experiment, without any knowledge of the preparation of the ensemble.
 In the case of the theoretical statistical ensemble tomography can define/calculate the state describing such an ensemble.

-Tomography is only for an ensemble, impossible for a single system, thanks to no-cloning.
-Thus without metaphysics the resulting calculated state is a property of the ensemble.
+Tomography works only for an ensemble, and is impossible to perform for a single run of an experiment because of the no-cloning theorem \cite{Wootters1982}.
+Thus, without metaphysics, the resulting reconstructed state based on a tomography is a property of the ensemble.

-Sometimes, the tomographically reconstructed state of a large ensemble of quantum systems emitted by a device can be close to pure, and in such a case we can sell it as an emitter of systems described by a specific state.}
+Sometimes, the tomographically reconstructed state describing a large ensemble of quantum systems emitted by a device can be close to pure, and in such a case we can sell it, or rather commercialize, as an emitter of systems described by a specific pure state.